developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 	<DiskCache  VALUE="5MB"/>

 ### DiskCachePath
-**Applies to Windows Mobile/CE with Webkit engine only**.
+**Applies only to Windows Mobile/CE with Webkit engine**.
 Allows the storage location for cached browser pages and resources to be changed from the default setting. **Use this parameter only to change the cache directory from its default of** `\Program Files\EnterpriseBrowser\`.
 Disabled by default.
 If a directory in the specified path does not exist, it will be created.

 **Possible Values**: